 Tywin's expression when he says he "remembers all too well" the woman Tyrion was in love with and married all that long ago.

 Arya's reaction to Sandor winning his trial by combat: she grabs a knife and runs toward him to kill him herself or at least go down trying, and when Gendry drags her back she shrieks at him to "Burn in Hell."
 She definitely has good reasons for all of it, but it's quite disconcerting to see from a little girl and comes off as a possible Start of Darkness.

 There's something about Robb's fury after executing Karstark for the murder of the two Lannister children and their guards that is completely terrifying.
 Perhaps even more disturbing is the fate he had in store for the men who helped Karstark.

 "This one was just the watcher.
 Hang him last so he can watch the others die."

-Selyse keeps the remains of her sons embalmed in vats in her room.
-What makes it worse is that for the first half of the scene, you never see/notice them until she moves to them and then that's all you ever see.
+Selyse keeps the remains of her stillborn sons embalmed in jars in her room.
+What makes it worse is that for the first half of the scene, you never see or notice them until she moves to them—and then that's all you ever see.